ragabhumi/MRDP/README.md

 - openpyxl

-Development and Instant running
+Instant running
 ===============================

-You can run MRDP from this directory by clicking MRDP.bat directly or by create desktop shortcut.
+You can run MRDP from this directory by clicking MRDP.bat directly or by creating desktop shortcut.